Last updated on January 6th, 2025 at 07:39 am

 How to Get to Ireland

 Two major airports serve as the gateway to Ireland, the Dublin airport and the Shannon airport.
 Most trips to Ireland start at the Dublin airport, especially post-pandemic, as the majority of International air carriers fly there.
-If you’re not visiting Dublin, you can pick up your rental car or take a bus from the airport to your destination.
+If you’re not visiting Dublin city, you can pick up your rental car or take a bus from the airport to your first destination.

 The Shannon airport is located on the west coast of Ireland and is a great jumping-off point for exploring County Clare and the rest of the western region of Ireland.
 During the pandemic, all transatlantic flights to and from Shannon were canceled and it’s been a slow rebuild.
 The cost of flights to Shannon is a bit more expensive and not as convenient (at this time) as flying to the Dublin airport.